rethinkdb/horizon-docs/cli.md

 * `--serve-static [PATH]` Enable serving static files via HTTP(S).
 You can additionally specify the path from which static files will be served (default: `./dist`).
 * `--config PATH` Which [config file][config-file] to use.
 Default: `.hz/config.toml`
 * `--debug [yes|no]` Print additional debug output.
 Default: `no`
+* `--schema-file [PATH]` Use a given schema file for the database.
+If the specified schema conflicts with the existing database, a warning will be printed to the console and the option will be ignored.
+(Use `hz schema apply --force` to override this.)

 ### Network options